 However, there is a reason why companies consider alternative funding sources.
 Business loans require repayment.
 It’s that simple.
 If you cannot afford to service the loan and grow your business, you must consider other options.

 When is equity financing better?
-Seeking funds from equity investors is a smart choice if you have a great product, with lots of potential, and you’re willing to give up some control in your business to pursue your growth plans.
+Seeking funds from equity investors is a smart choice if you have a great product with lots of potential and are willing to give up some control in your business to pursue your growth plans.

-Remember, for most companies, it isn’t about debt vs equity financing.
+Remember, it isn’t about debt vs equity financing for most companies.
 It’s about striking the right balance between debt and equity for your business.
-Contact your financial advisor or tap into our fractional CFO services to determine the best approach for you.
+So, contact your financial advisor or tap into our fractional CFO services to determine the best approach for you.